telerik/ajax-docs/api/server/Telerik.Web.UI/RadTreeList.md

 Gets a TreeListColumnCollection of all columns in RadTreeList.

+###  CommandItemDisplay `TreeListCommandItemDisplay`

+Determines the position where the command item will be displayed in the control.
+Supported in Lightweight and Mobile modes only.
+            Default value is None in Lightweight.
+In Mobile, the default value will be Top if either AllowColumnHide or AllowColumnReorder are enabled.
+Otherwise none.

+###  CommandItemSettings `TreeListCommandItemSettings`

+Provides access to the configuration of the command item.
+Available in Lightweight render mode only.

+###  CommandItemStyle `TreeListCommandItemStyle`

+Gets a reference to the TreeListCommandItemStyle object that allows you to
+            set the appearance of the command item in a Telerik RadTreeList control.

 ###  CssClass `String`

 Gets or sets the Cascading Style Sheet (CSS) class rendered by the Web